aramis-lab/clinicadl/docs/quickstart.rst

 Patches and slices extraction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If computational issues prevent you from training your model on the entire 3D images, extract 3D patches or 2D slices.
+It is also possible to extract 3D patches or 2D slices from the 3D images.

 .. code-block:: python

     import torchio as tio
     from clinicadl.transforms import TransformsHandler, extraction

+    # a dataset that loads images and extracts 64x64x64 patches
     dataset = BidsDataset(
         bids="bids",
         file_type=BidsFileType(